buttplugio/buttplug-csharp/README.md

 While the FFI system is handy for languages where it is very difficult to rebuild some parts of the library (C/C++/Java/etc...), for managed langauges like Javascript and C#, requiring both the client and server to use the FFI was overkill, and caused many extremely difficult-to-debug issues.
 With that in mind, the C# implementation is being turned into a Client only, .Net native implementation that should run on all platforms.

+## Documentation and Examples

+Documentation is now available via the [Buttplug Developer Guide](https://docs.buttplug.io/docs/).

+C# Examples are in the Dev Guide, and are available in the [Dev Guide Repo](https://github.com/buttplugio/docs.buttplug.io/tree/master/examples/csharp).

 ## Didn't ManagedButtplugIo already do this?

 [ManagedButtplugIo](https://github.com/Er1807/ManagedButtplugIo/) is a community produced, .Net native version of the Buttplug C# API, modeled off the FFI (which itself was modeled off of the original C# API).
 It's been helping the community along while the C# FFI implementation went off a cliff.